esteinig/nanoq/README.md

 ## Motivation

-I need to filter reads by average quality and length thresholds but current quality control tools are slow on `fastq` files, e.g. where a `sequencing_summary` from basecalling is not available.
-For this reason, `nanoq` only implements a read length and average quality filter keeping things minmal and speedy.
+Basic filters and summary statistics can be quite slow when a `seqeuncing_summary` file is not available.